 Desomorphine, which is the generic name for krokodil, is a codeine derivative.

-Much like methamphetamine, krokodil is often made with other substances, making it especially dangerous and harmful.
-Some of the most toxic ingredients found in illicitly manufactured krokodil can include battery acid, paint thinner and gasoline.
-These substances are used to create reactions to synthesize the drug, and they aren’t usually removed before someone buys and injects the drug.
+Like methamphetamine, krokodil is often made with other substances, making it especially dangerous.
+Some of the most toxic ingredients in illicitly manufactured krokodil include battery acid, paint thinner and gasoline.
+These substances are used to create reactions to synthesize the drug, and they aren’t usually removed before someone buys and injects it.